jacksgithub/dad-jokes/README.md

 # Dad Jokes App

-An app to mess around with React.
-It fetches dad jokes and stores them in local storage.
+A simple React app which fetches dad jokes from https://icanhazdadjoke.com/ and stores them in local storage.

 ## Notes